 Kensa has appointed two local companies as their sub-contractor.
 Both companies have worked with Kensa in the past and it is a partnership with a wealth of experience.
 Geodrill Ltd have been appointed as the specialist borehole drillers who will be responsible for all ground works.
 Oakes Energy Services Ltd have been appointed as the heating engineers who bring their wealth of experiencing installing Kensa Heat Pumps.

 Kensa have developed a project schedule that should allow the three fire stations to be completed one after the other.
 Drilling will commence at Prudhoe, then move to Amble and finally Seahouses.
 The groundworks to complete the trenching and headering will start at Prudhoe once the drilling rig has left site and then continue to Amble and Seahouses.
 Finally, the installation of the heat pump and new internal heating system will commence once all ground works are completed and will follow in the same order.
-It is hoped that all fire stations will be up and running during early July.
+It is hoped that all fire stations will be up and running during by July/August.

 - Follow the project’s progress in detail via our regular blog posts here.